-In cases of hiring or appointing a new Executive Director from outside the company, the Remuneration Committee may make use of all existing components of remuneration, as follows:
+In cases of hiring or appointing a new Executive Director from outside the Company, the Remuneration Committee may make use of all existing components of remuneration, as follows:

-Component Approach

-Base salary

-The base salaries of new appointees will be determined by reference to relevant market data, experience and skills of the individual, internal relativities and their current basic salary.
-Where new appointees have initial base salaries set below market, or the previous incumbent's salary, the shortfall may be managed with phased increases subject to their development in the role.
+Component Approach Base salary The base salaries of new appointees will be determined by reference to relevant market data, experience and skills of the individual and internal relativities.
+Where new appointees have initial base salaries set below market, or below the previous incumbent's salary, the shortfall may be managed with subsequent increases subject to their development in the role.
+Pension The maximum pension contribution or allowance for new appointees will normally be in line with that available to UK employees or to participants in the pension plan relevant to the country where they are employed, if different.

-Pension

-The maximum pension contribution or allowance for new appointees will be in line with that available to UK employees or to participants in the pension plan relevant to the country where they are employed, if different.
 For UK employees this is currently 10% of base salary.

-Benefits

-New appointees will be eligible to receive benefits which may include (but are not limited to) the provision of a car allowance, car and driver, healthcare and any necessary relocation expenses in line with the ongoing Remuneration Policy (including tax thereon).
+Benefits New appointees will be eligible to receive benefits which may include (but are not limited to) the provision of a car allowance or car and driver, healthcare and any necessary relocation expenses or allowances in line with the ongoing Remuneration Policy (including tax thereon).
+Annual bonus The structure described in the Policy Table will apply to new appointees with the relevant maximum opportunity.
+LTIP New appointees will be granted awards under the LTIP with a structure in line as described in the Policy Table.

-Annual bonus

-The structure described in the Policy Table will apply to new appointees with the relevant maximum opportunity.

-LTIP

-New appointees will be granted awards under the LTIP on the same terms as other executives, as described in the Policy Table.
 LTIP grants can take the form of performance share awards, performance share options or a combination of the two.